saschaende/typo3-users/README.md

 # TYPO3 users
-# Actually I am working on a new version compatibel with TYPO3 11.
+# Actually I am working on a new version compatible with TYPO3 11.
 Stay tuned!

 Find on